-A popular misconception of Central Park is that its 843 acres are the last remaining natural land in Manhattan.
-While it is a green sanctuary inside a dense, hectic metropolis, this urban park is entirely man-made.
+A popular misconception about Central Park is that its 843 acres are the last remaining natural land in Manhattan.
+While it is a green sanctuary inside a dense, hectic metropolis, this urban park is entirely human-made.
 It may look like it's naturally occurring, but the flora, landforms, water, and other features of Central Park have not always existed.

 Every acre of the Park was meticulously designed and built as part of a larger composition—one that its designers conceived as a "single work of art."
 Together, they created the Park through the practice that would come to be known as "landscape architecture."

 The principles of landscape architecture are on full display in the artistry of Central Park.
-In fact, Frederick Law Olmsted and Calvert Vaux, co-designers of Central Park, are credited with coining the term "landscape architecture" and founding the profession in this country.
+In fact, Frederick Law Olmsted and Calvert Vaux, the Park's designers, are credited with coining the term "landscape architecture" and founding the profession in this country.

 Olmsted and Vaux's founding vision (called the Greensward plan) included three types of landscapes: pastoral (peaceful meadows and placid lakes), picturesque (the lush and playful woodlands), and formal (plazas and promenades).
 Here's a little about each of these types of landscape, so that you can appreciate them the next time you're in the Park.

 What is it?
 A pastoral landscape is defined by its gentle, sprawling lawns, shaded walks, or broad expanses of placid water, evoking a feeling of peaceful spaciousness.

 What is it for?
 These open spaces were purposely designed to provide a sense of openness and expansiveness that is hard to find in a bustling city.
 They are spaces for quiet reflection, reading, or admiring the surrounding scenery.
 The North Meadow, pictured below, is a great example of a pastoral landscape.